History of Kfarsghab: Around 1000 AD

-The Mamluk period – 1252–1517
+Mamluk period – 1252–1517

 Maronite historians mention Kfarsghab in connection with events of 1283 at the end of the crusading period.
 It is related to the invasion of Jebbet Bsharri by the Mamluk army and the collaboration of Ibn Al Sabha ابن الصبحا from Kfarsghab with the Mamluks.
-El Douaihy (1630-1704) wrote in Tarikh Al-Azminah about the role of Ibn Al Sabha during this invasion:
+El Douaihy (1630–1704) wrote in Tarikh Al-Azminah about the role of Ibn Al Sabha during this invasion:

 And it was related that the fort that was in Hawqa could not be taken by the Army, which was then advised by Ibn Al Şabĥa from Kfarşghab to divert the water source of Bcherray and direct it against the fort.
 They thus took it (the fort of Hawqa) by the force of water and brought it to the ground.
 For that reason, they (the armies) authorized Ibn Al Şabĥa to dress in white Bash Yanis (White clothes reserved to the only Muslims) and the rest of the slaves served him (Ibn Al Şabĥa) and he was very powerful with them.
 Then, he (Ibn Al Şabĥa) repented of his bad actions and returned and constructed the Monastery of Hawqa close to the fort for the housing of the monks.
 And the waterway [used to destroy the fort] became reserved since those times and till our days for the usage of the Monasteries in turns, thus on Sundays, Mondays and Tuesdays for the Monastery of Qannubine, on Wednesdays for the Monastery of Hawqa Blawza, and on the rest of the days (of the week) for the town of Hadshit and its Waqfs.